-When the LQCD-Ext project began in FY2010, the most effective hardware for the calculations performed on the existing SC LQCD project compute resources in FY2009 were commodity clusters built using Intel or AMD x86\64 processors and an Infiniband interconnect.
+When the LQCD-Ext project began in FY2010, the most effective hardware for the calculations performed on the existing SC LQCD project compute resources in FY2009 were commodity clusters built using Intel or AMD x86 64 processors and an Infiniband interconnect.
 We predicted this to be the case in both FY2010 and FY2011, and so proposed a combined cluster purchase in FY2010 and FY2011 at Fermilab similar to the SC LQCD FY2008/FY2009 purchase of "J/Psi".
 In 2010, FNAL purchased the "Ds" cluster, based on quad-socket eight-core Opteron processors and quad-data-rate Infiniband.
-In FY2011, the "Ds" cluster will be expanded from 245 nodes to a total of 421 nodes, utilizing an option in the FY2010 purchase contract.
-This expansion will consume approximately 60% of the FY2011 project hardware budget.
-Based on the successes of the JLab GPU-accelerated clusters procured in 2009 and 2010 via ARRA (American Recovery and Reinvestment Act of 2009) funding, the LQCD-ext project will design and acquire a GPU-accelerated cluster, consuming the remaining approximately 40% of the FY2011 project hardware budget.
+In FY2011, the "Ds" cluster was expanded from 245 nodes to a total of 421 nodes, utilizing an option in the FY2010 purchase contract.
+This expansion consumed approximately 60% of the FY2011 project hardware budget.
+Based on the successes of the JLab GPU-accelerated clusters procured in 2009 and 2010 via ARRA (American Recovery and Reinvestment Act of 2009) funding, the LQCD-Ext project designed and acquired a GPU-accelerated cluster, consuming the remaining approximately 40% of the FY2011 project hardware budget.
+Because of extensive Congressional continuing budget resolutions, both the Ds cluster expansion and Dsg GPU-accelerated clusters were deployed later than the schedule given in the baseline and modified project plans (Ds expansion occurred in two halves, rather than a single expansion, with release to production of June 6 and Aug 1, respectively, rather than March 31 baseline date; Dsg release to production occurred March 1, 2012, rather than the Oct 31, 2011 modified plan approved at the May 2011 Project Progress Review).